MinkyunSeo/kitti_mmdetection/README.md

-# Object Detection with MMDetection for KITTI Dataset
+# Object Detection using MMDetection on KITTI Dataset

 ## Introduction